mpous/helium-data-hotspot/README.md

 ## Device Variables

-Once the device is online and the services `packet-forwarder` and `helium-miner` are downloaded and installed go to `Device Variables`:
+Once the device is online and the services `packet-forwarder` and `gatewayrs` are downloaded and installed go to `Device Variables`:

 * Create the variable for all the services `VARIANT` with your hardware definition.
 During the test is being used a Raspberry Pi 4 with RAK2287 LoRa concentrator and the `VARIANT` is defined  `DIY-RAK2287`.
 You can find here [the list of hardware compatible](https://github.com/NebraLtd/helium-hardware-definitions).